DjentleViBe/PIRO/README.md

 6. Make the required changes to the appropriate files as outlined in [setup.md](./dependencies/assets/setup.md).
 Make sure all the ```.ini``` files are in the LF format.

-7. Execute the command ```./runall.sh -f setup.ini 1``` to initiate the simulation.
+7. Execute the command ```./runall.sh -f setup.ini 0``` to initiate the simulation.
 Log files are stored in the [logs](./logs) folder with the name used for setup file.
-If the setup file is renamed, update the filename in the command accordingly.

 8. Results are stored in the [bin](./bin) directory in a folder with the casename value given in the setup file.

+If the setup file(setup.ini) is renamed, update the filename in the command accordingly.
+The log file output will then match the renamed file.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## How to Build